Do I Have To Pay Tax As An Online Seller? Guidelines And Boundaries

 Declaring extra income to HMRC can be frustrating if you aren’t confident where you stand.
 But attempting to operate as an online seller and covering up what could be defined as trade can be potentially devastating for your finances.

-That’s why here we’ve provided guidance on paying taxes as an online seller.
+That’s why we’ve provided guidance on paying taxes as an online seller.

-Do I need to pay taxes if I sell online?
+Do I need to pay taxes if I’m on online seller?

 In 2016, the Finance Act empowered HMRC with ‘snooping’ authority to compile information from internet selling sites on ‘self-employed’ individuals who aren’t declaring income.
 There are certain elements to online selling that the government considers before defining something as a trade.
 They are: